-US manufacturing grows for 8th straight month
+American manufacturing is having a moment

-American manufacturing is having a moment.
+American manufacturing is gaining momentum.

 Job gains are up so far this year after being down last year.
 The latest industry figures released Monday show factory owners are feeling good.